 - Document the product.
 Any information you can provide regarding how you came into possession of the product could help your case.
 Sales receipts, maintenance documentation, and warranties can help.

-Talk to an Atlanta Product Liability Attorney
+Talk to our Atlanta Product Liability Attorney

 You do not have to wait for an official recall of a product before seeking compensation for injuries caused by a defective product.
 The companies responsible for defective products may still be held liable for injuries that their products caused.